finkj/MMM-Universal-Pir/README.md

   },
 ```

-> ⚠️ `gpiomon` exists in several versions, the above example `gpiomon -r -b gpiochip0 23` works with v1.6.3, newer version as e.g. v2.2.1 are using another syntax so you have to change the command to `gpiomon -e rising -c 0 23`.
+> ⚠️ `gpiomon` exists in several versions, the above example `gpiomon -e rising -c 0 23` must be used in newer versions v2 of `gpiomon` which is installed on debian `trixie`.
+Older systems are using `gpiomon` v1, this version is installed on debian `bookworm`.
+Here you have to use the old syntax `gpiomon -r -b gpiochip0 23`.
 You can check your version with `gpiomon -v`.

 - `gpioCommand` uses `gpiomon` (which should be installed on a pi) and the sensor is connected on pin 23